Subasree514/Flux_Simulations/README.md

 heatmap.ipynb contains the code to visually represent the variations in the fluxes through the reactions at the three chosen equidistant points on the pareto curve

-rxns_from_compartment.py contains the code to find the number of reactions in each compartment

-FVA_Copy_1 contains the code to get the flux spans of reactions along with reaction description

 #### Archived codes
 https://github.com/Subasree514/Flux_Simulations/blob/trial/RS%20demands/rename_core.py contains the codes to update the group names to the core model

 https://github.com/Subasree514/Flux_Simulations/blob/trial/RS%20demands/rename_extendedcore.py contains the codes to update the group names to the extended core model

-#### Codes to add generic constraints to the models
 https://github.com/Subasree514/Flux_Simulations/blob/trial/Constraints/limiting_nutrient_analysis)limiting_nutrient_analysis - Constraints added to simulate autotrophic conditions

+rxns_from_compartment.py contains the code to find the number of reactions in each compartment

+FVA_Copy_1.py contains the code to get the flux spans of reactions along with reaction description